Gloyde History, Family Crest & Coats of Arms

 Gloyde Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Gloyde include Gledall, Gledhill, Gladhill, Gladhall and others.
+The recorded variations of Gloyde include Gledall, Gledhill, Gladhill, Gladhall, Glanville and others.

 Early Notables of the Gloyde family (pre 1700)